Denny Blaine Park: 2025 preliminary injunction

 On July 14, 2025, a King County Superior Court judge found that the nudity "as constituted" at the park constituted a public nuisance and granted a preliminary injunction, but denied the complainant's request to immediately close the park.
 Instead, the judge ordered the city to submit a plan of abatement within 14 days of the order.
+A construction site style chainlink fence with green mesh attached to the side was installed, partially blocking view of the beach as part of the abatement plan.

+2026 court order

+On July 15, 2026, following a month-long trial, a King County Superior Court judge ordered that Denny Blaine Park would remain open but that the city must take steps to prevent "lewd" behavior that constitutes a public "nuisance".